dwthurber/MSHE-Student-Resources/_workshops/goal-setting.md

 ---
-title: Self Assessment and Goal setting
+title: Self Assessment and Goal Setting
 description: 'Reflection, self assessment, and goal setting acquaints you with your value, provides material for your resume, refines your focus, and serves as a filter for opportunities and well-intentioned advice.'
 facilitator: 'Audra Nelson, Career Coach'
 icon_path: /img/workshop_icons/icon_assessment.png